[Updated May, 2024]

 To ensure that the new trade agreement was beneficial for all, the participating countries used the new trade agreement as an opportunity to revise items from NAFTA, adding new sections on digital trade, labour, the environment, and small and medium-sized businesses.

-Additionally, there were increased incentives for automobile production in the U.S., a higher duty-free limit for Canadians who buy goods from the U.S. online, and greater access to the Canadian dairy market from the U.S.—a move which has had large financial repercussions on the Canadian dairy industry.
+Additionally, there were increased incentives for automobile production in the United States, a higher duty-free limit for Canadians who buy goods from the U.S. online, and greater access to the Canadian dairy market from the U.S.—a move which has had large financial repercussions on the Canadian dairy industry.
 However, many see the provision on labour, especially for workers’ rights in Mexico, as largely positive and progressive.

 How is CUSMA doing today?

 The views on CUSMA’s impact in North America one year after it came into effect are varied.
-Many, especially those with U.S. interests, view it as a success, while critics say that other countries were forced to make unfavourable concessions.
+Many, especially those with U.S. interests, view it as a success, while critics say that other countries were forced to make unfavourable agreements.
 Currently, there are disputes in several areas including labour rights violations in Mexico and a USMCA dispute panel has been initiated over dairy tariff rate quotas (TRQs) applied by Canada.

 Learn more about trade tariffs and quotas in our FITTskills course, Feasibility of International Trade.